 If you can’t be intimate, create the illusion of intimacy

 In the end, it’s these person-to-person interactions that matter most.
 Your employees are the people who will use “I” statements like, “I’d love to see you again.”
 Or, “I’ll give you a call when that product is back in stock.”
-These statements feel authentic because they are when delivered from someone who knows the customer as more than a transaction.
+These statements feel authentic when delivered from someone who knows the customer as more than a transaction.

 “It’s so important,” Shapiro emphasized, “if you have really good people working for you, to retain them and not let them go to the competition.”